2023 Cricket World Cup Points Table

 1. Mitchell Santner (New Zealand) – 12 wickets

-1. Calculate the run-rate for each team by dividing the total number of runs scored by the total number of overs bowled.
+1. Calculate a team’s run-rate by dividing total runs scored by total overs faced.

-3. If a team is bowled out inside their allotted overs, calculate their run-rate by dividing the runs by the maximum overs they could have batted.
+3. If a team is bowled out before playing all allotted overs, their run-rate is calculated using the maximum possible overs.

 Team A: